phenoxlab/phenox/docs/tut/controll_manual.md

 ```

 # 1. Setup supply power and communication
+First, please check that 4 corners of main board are fixed to silicon ring correctly.
 Please setup supply power using battery as described in [Power supply](../start/power.md), and setup communication using ssh as described in [Communication](../start/com.md).

 # 2. Create project
 Copy tutorial to make custom projects as follows..